FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

   Given I am on the Filtering Menu.
   When I tap the Saved Conferencees button.
   And I am not logged in
-  Then The app will ask me to Log In
-  And I will be able to view my saved conferences if the login is sucessfull
+  Then The world map will only show pinpoints with saved conferences locally And I will be able to view my saved conferences.
 ```

 **Value and effort**.